jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   - **mobility device** means—
     (a) a vehicle that—
       (i) is designed and constructed (not merely adapted) for use by persons who require mobility assistance due to a physical or neurological impairment; and
-      (ii) is powered solely by a motor that has a maximum power output not exceeding 1 500 W; or (b) a vehicle that the Agency has declared under section 168A(1) to be a mobility device
+      (ii) is powered solely by a motor that has a maximum continuous power output not exceeding 1 500 W; or (b) a vehicle that the Agency has declared under section 168A(1) to be a mobility device
   - **moped** means a motor vehicle (other than a power-assisted pedal cycle) that has— (a) 2 or 3 wheels; and